WEAR: An Outdoor Sports Dataset for Wearable and Egocentric Activity Recognition: Abstract

 \section{Abstract}

-Though research has shown the complementarity of camera- and inertial-based data, datasets which offer both modalities remain scarce.
-In this paper we introduce WEAR, a multimodal benchmark dataset for both vision- and wearable-based Human Activity Recognition (HAR).
-The dataset comprises data from 18 participants performing a total of 18 different workout activities with untrimmed inertial (acceleration) and camera (egocentric video) data recorded at 10 different outside locations.
-WEAR features a diverse set of activities which are low in inter-class similarity and, unlike previous egocentric datasets, not defined by human-object-interactions nor originate from inherently distinct activity categories.
-Provided benchmark results reveal that single-modality architectures have different strengths and weaknesses in their prediction performance.
-Further, in light of the recent success of transformer-based video action detection models, we demonstrate their versatility by applying them in a plain fashion using vision, inertial and combined (vision + inertial) features as input.
-Results show that vision transformers are not only able to produce competitive results using only inertial data, but also can function as an architecture to fuse both modalities by means of simple concatenation, with the multimodal approach being able to produce the highest average mAP, precision and close-to-best F1-scores.
-Up until now, vision-based transformers have neither been explored in inertial nor in multimodal human activity recognition, making our approach the first to do so.
-The dataset and code to reproduce experiments is publicly available via: \url{mariusbock.github.io/wear}
+Research has shown the complementarity of camera- and inertial-based data for modeling human activities, yet datasets with both egocentric video and inertial-based sensor data remain scarce.
+In this paper, we introduce WEAR, an outdoor sports dataset for both vision- and inertial-based human activity recognition (HAR).
+Data from 22 participants performing a total of 18 different workout activities was collected with synchronized inertial (acceleration) and camera (egocentric video) data recorded at 11 different outside locations.
+WEAR provides a challenging prediction scenario in changing outdoor environments using a sensor placement, in line with recent trends in real-world applications.
+Benchmark results show that through our sensor placement, each modality interestingly offers complementary strengths and weaknesses in their prediction performance.
+Further, in light of the recent success of single-stage Temporal Action Localization (TAL) models, we demonstrate their versatility of not only being trained using visual data, but also using raw inertial data and being capable to fuse both modalities by means of simple concatenation.
+The dataset and code to reproduce experiments is publicly available via: \url{mariusbock.github.io/wear/}.